All Episodes

 Oh, I like that.

-That you you've got so many like you work so many miracles through your through your people.
+It's a good advert for the Orthodox Church that you've got so many, like, you work so many miracles through your people.

-Um your saints have remarkable predictive powers, don't they?
+And your saints have remarkable predictive powers, don't they?

 Indeed.

-Of course, going all the way back to the old Testament prophets who we still venerate to this day, all the way up to saints, as recent as 2019 having reposed, we have uh prophetic words, clairvoyant gifts that God gave to very holy people, and very often they spoke on things uh that delve into the realm of geopolitics that delve into the realm of war.
+Of course, going all the way back to the Old Testament prophets who we still venerate to this day, all the way up to saints as recent as 2019 having reposed.

-But at the end of the day, most people I I think are guessing they don't actually have a window behind the curtain to see the people that run the world, what their actual plans are.
+They don't actually have a window behind the curtain to see the people that run the world, what their actual plans are.

-But I believe the clairvoyant words of these saints, these people that have been, you know, the that followed Christ so closely that they are now in heaven and praying for us.
+But I believe the clairvoyant words of these saints, these people that have been, you know, that followed Christ so closely that they are now in heaven and praying for us.

-So I think it's a good way to cut through the misinformation because these are people who very often weren't even paying attention to the news at all, and only had these things revealed to them in deep prayer.
+So I think it's a good way to cut through the misinformation because these are people who very often weren't even paying attention to the news at all and only had these things revealed to them in deep prayer.

 Show us your stuff.